 How can something as big as a house be missed from someone’s estate?

-According to the most recent government statistics, there are currently just under 260,000 long-term empty homes in England alone.
+According to the most recent government statistics, there are currently just over 260,000 long-term empty homes in England alone.
 Given that ‘long term’ is defined as over six months, it’s likely that many of these buildings are empty for quite mundane reasons, perhaps because they are awaiting new tenants or a sale.

 However, a small number of long-term empty homes fall derelict simply because their owner has died and – whether or not they made a will – for some reason the property has not been included in their estate.
 In this article, Chris Ferry discusses a case that shows how easily this can happen and the problems that arise when it does.